vkostyanetsky/Foodlog/README.md

 There are two YAML files: [catalog](catalog.yaml) of food you used to consume and [journal](journal.yaml) of products you have eaten.

-For instance, you have eaten two apples for a lunch.
+Let's imagine that today is March 27, and you have eaten two apples for a lunch.
 If it's first time you eat an apple, you open catalog.yaml and write something like:

 ```yaml
 apple: